cstayton/S5-Android_Kitchen/README.md

 ==================

-Port and rebuild from original dsixda kitchen open source gpl-v2 creits to dsixda for original code credits to cstayton for updates and eitions
+Port and rebuild from original dsixda kitchen open source gpl-v2 credits to dsixda (xda-developers.com) credits to cstayton (xda-developers.com)